irarainey/vscode-applicationregistrations/README.md

 As a rule of thumb, if you are working with a small list of applications (fewer than 200 in total) it is recommended to disable the use of the eventual consistency header _(which is enabled by default)_.
 The application list will then be ordered client-side, although the filter option will be unavailable.

 If you are working with a large list of applications (more than 200 in total) then it is recommended to enable the use of the eventual consistency header.
-This will allow the list of applications to be filtered server-side by Graph API and enforce the application of the filter command before results are returned.
+This will allow the list of applications to be filtered server-side by Graph API before results are returned ensuring the filter is based upon a full list of applications.

 By default a consistency setting check and warning is enabled.
-When the application list is refreshed the total applications are counted and if it is considered that the consistency setting is set incorrectly then a warning will be shown.
+When the application list is refreshed the total number of applications is counted and if it is considered that the consistency setting is set incorrectly then a warning will be shown.
 This warning can be disabled in the user settings.

 ![Consistency Warning](resources/images/consistency_warning.png)